Is Dry Shampoo Good for Your Hair? What You Need to Know Before Grabbing That Quick Fix for Your Crown

 - Regular use of dry shampoo also leaves your hair with a dry unhealthy look.
 Aluminum starch or corn starch which are the main ingredients in dry shampoo have a matte effect on our hair.
 When used consecutively, dry shampoo tends to give the hair an unhealthy and thirsty look.
 The shampoo continuously dries up the hair by absorbing the oil in it leaving it looking thirsty and brittle.

 - Powder shampoos contain talc.
 Talc is a product found in baby powder.
 Talc is the substance that has been the latest talk in town owing to its central position in a couple of lawsuits filed against Johnson &Johnson Company.
 The substance has been found to be a cause of cancer therefore you might want to give it a second thought before grabbing that powder shampoo and using it on your crown.
+You can find more information by searching about these talcum powder lawsuits.

 - Regular use of dry shampoo has also been associated with early balding.
 Users who used the product regularly have reported falling off of hair when washing it after several applications of dry shampoo.
 Large patches of hair fall off leaving visible bald spots.
 This could be linked to the clumping and tangling of the hair when the shampoo is applied.